HussainAther/philosophy/heuristic/problemsolving.md

 a specific case to the general problem case with a functional or logical decomposition into its constituent parts).
 Generalization adn functional decomposition are important.
 Simplification and modularity can let us reduce the cost and complexicty of finding solutions.

+### Feature Overlap

+Overlap of features between combinations of systems and problems can be categorized into system overlap (suitability of one system to another, or comparability), problem overlap (suitability of one problem to another, or transferability), and system-problem overlap (suitability of a system on a given problem, or applicability).